Electrogravitational

 The superfluid vacuum, containing

-of all the four fundamental interactions, including weak interaction, strong interaction, electromagnetic interaction, and gravitational interaction.
+of all four fundamental interactions, including weak interaction, strong interaction, electromagnetic interaction, and gravitational interaction.
 The fluid is assumed to consist of

 fermion-antifermion pairs and is described with the help of macroscopic wave